nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 PleaseHireUs (PHU) is an internship tracking application specially customised for CS students who are struggling to keep track of their applications.
 PHU has been optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-Fast typist would be able to work more efficiently.
+Fast typists would be able to work more efficiently.

 ![Ui](images/icon.png){:style="display:block; margin-left:auto; margin-right:auto"}